Manchester to Blackpool Night Ride - Thank you

 From Manchester to Blackpool

-Make 2017 the year you do something different, something you'll never forget.
-Take on a 52 mile bike ride - with a twist.
+Make 2018 the year you do something different, something you'll never forget.

-At midnight you’ll set off from the iconic Intu Trafford Centre - cycling through Lancashire's sleepy country lanes as you head for the Blackpool sea front, where the world famous illuminations will be switched on ready to welcome you through the finish line.
-While others are tucked up in bed, you'll be putting your mental and physical endurance levels to the test as you attempt to conquer this unique challenge.
-It'll be hard work but the unforgettable sunrise you'll witness along with the knowledge that you'll be cycling to power life saving heart research, will make it all worthwhile.
+At midnight you’ll set off from the iconic Intu Trafford Centre and take on a 52 mile Lancashire route, heading for the glow of the Blackpool sea front, where the world famous illuminations will be switched on exclusively to welcome you across the finish line.
+While others are tucked up in bed, you'll be putting your mental and physical endurance levels to the test on this unforgettable challenge.
+It'll be hard work but as you cycle up Blackpool Promenade, under the dazzling lights and cross the finish line in time to watch the sunrise over the sea, safe in the knowledge you've just completed a tough challenge in order to help save lives, it will all feel worth it.